HmGameDev/PIAZZAENHANCER/readme.md

 Hello!

+Firstly, this add-on is available in the firefox extensions store for a price of 0 dollars!!!!!

-if you wanna use this chrome extension you either can donate 5 bucks to my apple pay or self load it!
+However,if you wanna use this chrome extension you either can donate 5 bucks to my apple pay or launch it on your own, for free!!

-the steps for self loading are:
+the steps for installing and launching on your own are:

 MAKE A FOLDER NAMED " PIAZZA ENHANCER"